pfalcon/pycopy/docs/reference/packages.rst

 1. Step 5 in the sequence above assumes that the distribution package is available from PyPI.
-If that is not the case, you would need to copy Python source files manually to ``modules/`` subdirectory of the port port directory.
+If that is not the case, you would need to copy Python source files manually to ``modules/`` subdirectory of the port directory.
 (Note that upip does not support installing from e.g. version control repositories).
 2. The firmware for baremetal devices usually has size restrictions, so adding too many frozen modules may overflow it.
 Usually, you